 Members of the University community, including alumni, are invited to write a letter of recommendation for a colleague that includes a short description (no more than two pages) of the work or accomplishments that are considered to be worthy of recognition.
 Along with the letter, nominations should include a short CV or biography for the nominee (or URL for such) and any concise materials that display or exemplify that nominee’s outstanding work.
 Nominations in the category of Excellence in Student Research must be submitted by a faculty member.

 Please address nominations to the Chancellor’s Citation for Excellence Selection Committee, in care of its chairperson Professor Shiu-Kai Chin and submit in hard copy to Associate Provost for Faculty Affairs LaVonda N. Reed, 503 Crouse-Hinds Hall, and by email to Ms. Sharon Alestalo at email@example.com no later than January 25, 2019.

 As part of the selection process, the Committee may consult with nominators or others designated as able to speak to the candidate’s excellence and suitability for recognition to better understand the nature of the nominee’s work.

-The Chancellor’s Citation Selection Committee will complete its work and make their recommendations to the Chancellor late in December.
-Citation winners will be notified by letter no later than January 15, 2011.
-Recipients of the Chancellor’s Citations for Excellence are honored at a special event and receive an original work of art by a member of the Syracuse University faculty.
+The Chancellor’s Citation Selection Committee will complete its work and make their recommendations to the Chancellor in March.
+Citation winners will be notified by letter no later than April 1, 2019.
+Recipients of the Chancellor’s Citations for Excellence will be honored at the One University Awards Ceremony.